SamuelEarl/fanny-pack-ui/src/routes/components/date-picker/+page.svelte.md

 ---

 ## Custom DatePicker Styles
-The original intention for these custom styles was to set `--custom-date-picker-bg-color="transparent"` so the `<DatePicker>` field would blend into the background.
+The original intention for these custom styles was to set `--custom-date-picker-input-bg-color="transparent"` so the `<DatePicker>` field would blend into the background.
 A few extra custom style rules have been provided for even more customizability.

 You can set the following custom variables:
-* `--custom-date-picker-bg-color`
 * `--custom-date-picker-border-color`
+* `--custom-date-picker-input-bg-color`
+* `--custom-date-picker-input-text-color`
-* `--custom-date-picker-text-color`
+* `--custom-date-picker-input-placeholder-text-color`
-* `--custom-date-input-placeholder-text-color`
+* `--custom-date-picker-btn-bg-color`
-* `--custom-date-input-btn-bg-color`
+* `--custom-date-picker-btn-icon-color`
 * `--custom-date-picker-btn-separator-color`
-* `--custom-date-input-btn-icon-color`

 <br>